tanya324/Query-Dash/README.md

 ---

-## 🧠 What is PromptBi?
+## 🧠 What is PromptBI?

-**PromptBi** is an AI-powered Business Intelligence platform that eliminates the gap between business questions and data answers.
+**PromptBI** is an AI-powered Business Intelligence platform that eliminates the gap between business questions and data answers.

 In most organisations, getting a simple chart requires:
 1. Writing a ticket to the data team
 2. Waiting 2–3 days
 3. Receiving a static screenshot

-**PromptBi changes this entirely.** A non-technical executive types a question in plain English — and within seconds, a fully interactive, multi-chart dashboard appears.
+**PromptBI changes this entirely.** A non-technical executive types a question in plain English — and within seconds, a fully interactive, multi-chart dashboard appears.
 No SQL.
 No BI tool training.
 No waiting.

 ### Who is it for?